 “Out of all the angels that exist, Jibril, Mikail, and Israfil are considered as the leaders [Ibid, p 15].
 Jibril is entrusted with Revelation, Mika’il is entrusted with the plants and the rain, and Israfil is entrusted with the Trumpet that he will blow three times – the first being the blast of terror, the second of swooning, and the third being the blast of The Rising for the Lord of the Heaven and earth [Ibid, pp 14 – 15].”

-“In Heaven, there exist levels that correspond to the ranks of the inhabitants that they earned whilst living on earth; ‘ See how We preferred some above others: the Hereafter will be even greater in degrees and greater in preferment’ [17:21].
+“In Heaven, there exist levels that correspond to the ranks of the inhabitants that they earned while living on earth; ‘ See how We preferred some above others: the Hereafter will be even greater in degrees and greater in preferment’ [17:21].
 In a hadith mentioned in Sahih al-Bukhari, we are informed that Paradise has 100 grades [Dr al-Shimemeri, ‘Abdullah Abdurraheem, Descriptions of “Paradise, (Abul Qasim publishing house: Saudi Arabia, 1994) p 45] while in Sahih al Muslim it is mentioned that ‘the people of Paradise will look to the upper apartments of Paradise in the same way as you see planets in the sky’ [Ibid, p 46].
 Concerning the lowest rank of Paradise, the Messenger of Allah is reported to have said:

 I know the person who will be the last to come out of the Hellfire and the last to enter Paradise.
 He will be a man who will come out of Hell crawling and Allah will say ‘Go and enter Paradise. ‘ He will go to it, but will imagine that it has been filled and he will return and say, ‘Oh Lord, I have found it 6111/ Allah will say, ‘ Go and enter Paradise, and you will have what equals the world and ten times as much (or, you will have as much as ten times the like of the world).’
 On that, the man will say, ‘Do you mock at me (or laugh at me) though you are The King?’
 I saw Allah’s Apostle (while saying that) smiling [so] that his premolar teeth were visible.
-It is said that that will be the lowest in degree among the people of Paradise.
+It is said that will be the lowest in degree among the people of Paradise.
 [Ibid, p 47]

 In a hadith recorded in Sahih al-Muslim, Abu Hurayra narrates that:

 We were in the company of Allah’s Messenger when we heard a terrible sound.
 He said: Do you know what (sound) is this?
 We said; Allah and His Messenger know best.
-Thereupon he said; That is a stone which was thrown 70, 000 years before in Hell, and it (has) been constantly slipping down and now it has reached its base and you heard its sound.
+Shortly after that he said; That is a stone which was thrown 70, 000 years before in Hell, and it (has) been constantly slipping down and now it has reached its base and you heard its sound.
 [Ibid, p 19]

 Times, places and people